Apiquet/utils/README.md

 - a program to manage pdf files (compression, remove or keep pages, change pages order)

 - a program to uncompress files (tar.gz, tar, zip, etc.)

+- a program to create gif files with several options